-Two of our LIS Students, Lisa C. Moore and Maria D. Thurber, receive the ALA Spectrum Scholarship.
-They are among the 60 exceptional students pursuing graduate degrees in library and information studies who receive this honor in 2017-2018.
+Two of our LIS students, Lisa C. Moore and Maria D. Thurber, received the ALA Spectrum Scholarship.
+They are among the 60 exceptional students pursuing graduate degrees in library and information studies who received this honor for the 2017-2018 academic year.

 “Since 1997, American Library Association’s (ALA) Office for Diversity, Literacy, and Outreach Services has awarded more than 1000 Spectrum Scholarships.
 In the 2017 application cycle, the Spectrum Scholarship Program received three times as many applications as there were available scholarships, and the majority of this year’s applicants were deemed highly fundable.
 A prestigious committee of nine jurors selected this year’s Spectrum Scholars based on their commitment to diversity, commitment to entering the library profession, demonstrated community outreach, academic ability and achievements and leadership potential.